 Here’s how it works:

-Select your dates (anywhere from 3–21 days).
+Select your dates (3 – 21 days).

 All workouts: Stick to your full schedule.

-Easy + long runs (for half marathon and longer race plans).
+Easy + long runs (for half marathon and longer race plans)

 Easy runs only: Keep it light and relaxed.